OpenNMT/OpenNMT/docs/training/decay.md

 ## Default

-By default, the decay strategy is binary.
-There is either no decay or the decay is applied after each epoch until the end of the training.
-The switch happens when one of the following condition is met first:
+By default, the decay is applied when one of the following conditions is met:

 1. The validation perplexity is not improving more than `-start_decay_ppl_delta`.
 2. The current epoch is past `-start_decay_at`.

+Once one of the conditions is met, the learning rate is decayed after **each** remaining epoch.

 ## Epoch-based

-With the `-decay epoch_only` option, learning rate is only decayed when the condition is met on the epoch:
+With the `-decay epoch_only` option, the learning rate is only decayed when the condition is met on the epoch:

 1. The current epoch is past `-start_decay_at`.

 ## Perplexity-based

-With the `-decay perplexity_only` option, learning rate is only decayed when the condition is met on the validation perplexity:
+With the `-decay perplexity_only` option, the learning rate is only decayed when the condition is met on the validation perplexity:

 1. The validation perplexity is not improving more than `-start_decay_ppl_delta`.